 How often do they have to be renewed?

-Once you have been successful in your application, the visa will allow your family member to live and work in Spain for one year.
-This may then be renewed for another year and then every two years thereafter.
+Once your application is successful, the visa will allow your family member to live and work in Spain for one year.
+After the initial year, the next renewal will be for 4 years (not two, as previously), as per the May 2025 reforms.

 Can you regroup extended family members?

-Yes, however, you need to be a Spanish citizen or a citizen of another EU country.
+Yes, but only if you are a Spanish citizen or a citizen of another EU country.

-The family member needs to be economically dependent on you with proof of this provided during the application process.
+The family member needs to be economically dependent on you, with proof provided during the application process.